Romario-Stankovic/DevlogWebsite/README.md

 <h1 align="center">Devlog Website</h1>

-This project was given as a final exam project for "Web Design" at Singidunum University.
-The goal of this course was to teach students about fundamentals of web design and how static web pages are created.
-For the final exam, we were tasked to create a multi-page website using vanilla HTML, CSS and JavaScript.
+"Devlog Website" is a final exam project from the "Web Design" course at Singidunum University.
+The course was designed to teach students the fundamentals of web design using HTML5, CSS3 and JavaScript.
+For the final exam, students were tasked to create a static website with multiple pages using these technologies.

-The website had a free topic but had to meet some minimum requirements.
-There should be at least 4 different pages, we had to use CSS to style the website and we had to include a Web API of some kind to interact with through our webpage.
-One other requirement was to have a contact form where we would validate user input through JavaScript and RegEx.
+The topic for the website was free, but there were some minimal requirements that should be followed, such as: minimum four pages, each page should be styled using one css file, there should be at least one call to an external API, and we had to have a form that uses RegEx to validate the user input.

 ## 💡 Features

-This website has the following pages:
+This website features the following pages:

 - Home
 - About